An axiomatic approach to default risk and model uncertainty in rating systems: Representation via capacities

 \begin{definition} Let $\DR\colon \Bb\to [0,1]$ be a default risk measure.
 We say that $\DR$ is \textit{illiquidity invariant}, if, for all $m>0$ and $X\in \Bb$ with $X\geq 0$,

 \end{definition}

-In other words, \textit{illiquidity invariance} means that customers that are in default or, loosely speaking, illiquid remain illiquid if their debt due increases or their capital decreases, i.e., their default risk does not change.
+In other words, \textit{illiquidity invariance} means that customers that are in default or, loosely speaking, illiquid remain illiquid if their debt due increases or their capital decreases in the sense that their default risk does not change. \JS{The following proposition establishes a first connection between illiquidity invariance, default scaling invariance, and a representation via indicator functions.}